the Drones

 “Open bags full of herb”: Mullum Music Festival

 Glenn Wright had sworn not to get involved with musicians again.
 He’d spent close to 20 years booking Sydney’s Harbourside Brasserie, before relocating his family just outside the town of Mullumbimby, an hour shy of the Queensland border.
 “I live on a farm, grow avocados and breed ducks,” he says determinedly.
-“I’m happier with that than trying to make a fortune out of promoting.”
+“I’m happier with that

 “Open bags full of herb”: Mullum Music Festival Read More »